Discipline (Janet Jackson album)

 The album received generally positive reviews, with critics arguing that it was an improvement on Jackson's two previous albums.
 It debuted at number one on the US Billboard 200, becoming her sixth to top the chart, and her first number-one album since All for You (2001).
 However, sales of the album quickly fell, and by June, the album's promotion had officially ended.
-Jackson started her Rock Witchu Tour—with the support of Live Nation—in early September to positive reviews, but by the end of that month, Jackson parted with her record label due to the album's commercial failure.
+Jackson started her Rock Witchu Tour—with the support of Live Nation—in early September to positive reviews, but by the end of that month, Jackson parted with her record label per her request due to the lack of promotion.
 Four singles were released from the album: the lead single "Feedback" reached number nineteen on the US Billboard Hot 100, becoming Jackson's best charting single since 2001's "Someone to Call My Lover", while the following singles–"Rock with U", "Luv" and "Can't B Good"–did not match the success of "Feedback".